Meet our 2013 Courage Card Artists

 Lavona Keskey, Plymouth, MN.
 Lavona's interest in art began as a young child with encouragement from her mother, and later evolved into her profession.
 As an award winning cake decorator, Lavona is best known for her portraits and scenes on cakes using airbrush painting and elaborate frosting techniques.
 Her many artistic interests also include figure sculpture, watercolor and oil painting. www.lavonakeskey.com See Lavona's Card!

 Maria Langell, Albany, NY.
-Maria was born in Budapest, Hungary.
+Maria is a Hungarian-born, naturalized citizen of the United States.
 Her love of art began at a very early age.
-She always dreamed of becoming a professional artist and that dream came true in the United States.
-Maria studied illustration in New York City, and made her career in fashion illustration as a layout artist for newspaper advertising.
-Today, she is a free-lance artist and enjoys the freedom of creating images that have a contemporary look.
-Maria likes expressing her feelings with art.
-"I want to express the hope that the holidays bring joy and peace to all!"
+Maria studied illustration in New York City, and made her career as a fashion illustrator and layout artist for newspaper advertising.
+Today, she is a free-lance artist and enjoys creating her unique art in the medium of cut-paper design.
+Maria enjoys cut-paper because she feels it gives traditional themes a colorful, happy, contemporary look.
 See Maria's Card!

 Amy Larson, Park Rapids, MN.
 Amy received her Bachelors Degree in Art Education at Illinois State University.
 She moved to the Twin Cities where she and her husband raised their four children.
 During that time, Amy taught art around the metro area and also showed her work at many art fairs and galleries.
 Today, Amy continues to paint watercolors of the beautiful lakes of Minnesota.
 See Amy's Card!